-Our articles of incorporation authorize us to issue up to 5,000,000 shares of preferred stock in one or more series on terms determined by our board of directors; however, 9,000 shares were designated as Series A Preferred Stock, were issued and have been redeemed and are no longer available for issuance, and 7,000 Preferred Shares were issued in the Series C Convertible Preferred Stock Offering.
-Consequently, only 4,984,000 shares of preferred stock are available for issuance at March 31, 2011.
-Subject to the limitations set forth in the certificate of designations establishing the terms of the Preferred Shares, our board of directors, subject to our articles of incorporation, may authorize, increase the authorized amount of, or issue any shares of any series of preferred stock, and determine whether such stock would rank junior, equal or senior to the Preferred Shares.
+Our articles of incorporation authorize us to issue up to 4,991,000 shares of preferred stock in one or more series on terms determined by our board of directors; however, 7,000 Preferred Shares were issued in the Series C Convertible Preferred Stock Offering.
+Consequently, only 4,984,000 shares of preferred stock are available for issuance at September 30, 2011.
+Subject to the limitations set forth in our articles of incorporation, our board of directors may authorize, increase the authorized amount of, or issue any shares of any series of preferred stock, and determine whether such stock would rank junior, equal or senior to the Preferred Shares.
 Our future issuance of any series of preferred stock under our articles of incorporation could therefore effectively diminish or supersede dividends on, and the liquidation preference of, the Preferred Shares and adversely affect our common stock.